xenossocialclub/xenossocialclub.github.io/about.md

 **I'm Fabian from Hesse, Germany.**

-Currently in my late 20s, working in public transportation as a project manager in the sales & customer service department and as a public transport safety advocate.
+Currently in my late 20s, working in public transportation as a project manager for customer service and as a public transport safety advocate.

 I studied urban planning at a university in the centre of Germany, specialising in sustainable regional development and mobility planning during my master’s degree.

 Together with this website, that sums up my three fields of passion:

 -	**Science Fiction**